aleksxor/rango-load-tester/README.md

 #### Binary

-**precondition**: rabbitmq server and rango should be both up and running before executing the tester.
+**prerequisites**: rango should be up and running before executing the tester.
+As the tester ignores any websocket connection errors and will start sending messages right away after connecting to the rabbitmq server.

 ``` sh
 # build the binary